milimarg/workshop-raycasting/README.md

 # Workshop Raycasting

 ## 1. Raycasting 2D
-- Affichage de la carte et du joueur
+- Display the map and the player
-- Lancer de rayons et collisions avec les murs
+- Cast rays and wall collisions
-- Se déplacer dans la carte
+- Move in the map

 ## 2. Raycasting 3D
-- Calcul de la largeur et de la hauteur des murs
+- Calculating wall width and height
-- Colorer les murs pour donner de la profondeur
+- Color walls to give them depth

-## 3. Pour aller plus loin
+## 3. To go further
-- Ajouter un sol et un plafond
+- Adding a ground and a ceiling
-- Ajouter des collisions
+- Adding collisions player-walls
-- Appliquer des textures sur les murs
+- Apply textures on walls